CarolLuca/LegalNERo/README.md

 #!/usr/bin/env python
 # coding: utf8
-"""Example of a spaCy v2.0 pipeline component that sets entity annotations based on list of single or multiple-word company names.
+"""Example of a spaCy v2.0 pipeline component that sets entity annotations based on a list of single or multiple-word company names.
 Companies are labelled as ORG and their spans are merged into one token.
 Additionally, ._.has_tech_org and ._.is_tech_org is set on the Doc/Span and Token respectively.